California State Route 195

 State Route 195 (SR 195) was a state highway in the U.S. state of California, branching westward from SR 111 to SR 86 near the town of Mecca and the Salton Sea.
 The route formerly extended east to Interstate 10 (I-10) near Joshua Tree National Park as a longer route extending to Blythe and points further east.
 After the main route was shifted north, the older route remained as an alternate known as Box Canyon Road.
 The route was designated in the 1964 state highway renumbering, although the Box Canyon Road portion was removed as a state highway in 1972.
 Following the construction of the SR 86 expressway, SR 195 was curtailed in 2009, and removed entirely in 2014.

 Route description

+Route 195 remains defined as follows in section 495 of the California Streets and Highways Code, last amended by the California State Legislature in 1981: "Route 195 is from Route 86 near Oasis to Route 111 near Mecca via Pierce Street and Avenue 66.
+This route shall cease to be a state highway when Route 86 Expressway is constructed from near Oasis to Route 10."

 Before the route was mostly removed in 2009, it began at Harrison Street, the old routing of SR 86, in Riverside County.
 It then headed north as Pierce Street until intersecting 66th Street, where SR 195 turned east.
 The highway intersected SR 86 and continued to the town of Mecca, where it met its north end at SR 111.
 The route loosely paralleled the northern end of the Salton Sea, passing through farmland for its entire length.

 In 2013, SR 195 had an annual average daily traffic (AADT) of 4,500 vehicles at Buchanan Street, and 6,000 vehicles at the eastern terminus with SR 111, the latter of which was the highest AADT for the highway.